muhamadherwan/laravel_kata/chirper/README.md

         - set user relationship to chirp model so we can display the author name
         - update index view blade file
         - test index page at browser

+    - Edit
+        - add edit route
+        - add edit link at the index page
+        - create edit form blade
+        - create edit and update method at controller
+        - make model policy so only owner can update his message.